-Implicit invocation occurs when users invoke your app without using its name.
-This type of invocation occurs when users tell the Google Assistant to do something that's similar to the action invocation phrase for one of your configured intents, or when the user is in a context where your app would be appropriate.
+Implicit invocation signals might include users telling the Assistant to do something that's similar to an invocation phrase for one of your configured intents, or when the user is in a context where your Action would be appropriate.

-Action discovery is a very powerful tool for getting your app in front of users.
-If a user wants to accomplish a task and your app has an action that can help the user with their task, the Google Assistant may recommend your app to the user.
+Action discovery is a very powerful tool for getting your Actions in front of users.
+If a user wants to accomplish a task and you have deployed an Action that can help the user with their task, the Assistant may recommend your Action to the user.

 This interaction occurs as follows: